 Use Type 4 bedding for Types E and F conduits.

 603.07 Laying Conduit.
-Lay the conduit in the center of the trench starting at the outlet end with the bell or groove-end laid upgrade.
-Ensure that the conduit is in contact with the bedding throughout its full length.
+Lay the conduit in the center of the trench starting at the outlet end with the bell or groove-end laid upgrade..
+Ensure that the conduit is in contact with the bedding throughout its full length such that line and grade is maintained.
 Lay metal conduits according to one of the following methods:

 A. If the seam is longitudinally either riveted or welded, place the seam or weld at the spring line.

 B. If the metal pipe is fabricated helically (having a continuous seam running around the outside of the pipe), arrange the corrugations so the helix angle or twist is rotating downstream in the direction of the flow to increase hydraulic performance.